NathanHandley/EQWOWConverter/README.md

 # Requirements
 - Windows build environment
 - AzerothCore based WoW 3.3.5 server
-- BLPNG Converter (or other PNG -> BLP conversion software)
 - Installed and unpatched client of the EverQuest Trilogy
 - Installed 3.3.5 WoW client, US version (with nosignature patch)

 # Instructions
-**Extracting Everquest Assets**

-Set all of your paths propertly in Configuration.cs ("Paths and Files" section) Build and use EQWOWConverter and run the command "Extract EQ Data"
+1. Set all of your paths propertly in Configuration.cs ("Paths and Files" section)

-**Condition the EQ objects**

-Use EQWOWConverter and run the command "Condition Exported EQ Data"
+2. Build and use EQWOWConverter and run the command "Perform Everything"

- **Converting EQ texture assets into BLP**

-Use BLPNG Converter.
-Use option BLP > Choose Folder  (select the conditioned assets folder)

-**Converting Everquest data into World of Warcraft data**

-Use EQWOWConverter and command "Convert EQ Data to WOW"

-**Update the AzerothCore Database**

-Run the scripts located into the exports directory subfolder \AzerothCoreSQLScripts\ (unless you set it to do it automatically in the config)
+3. Deploy your files.
+Alternately, you can set the configs in Deployment Rules so that they deploy for you

-**Regenerate map/vmap files for AzerothCore**
+4. Regenaret map/vmap files for the server

-Re-run the map_extractor, vmap4_assembler, etc.
-NOTE: Requires a vmap4_extractor with at least this pull request merged: https://github.com/azerothcore/azerothcore-wotlk/pull/20822

 # Special Thanks
 In no particular order...